Key Takeaways

 Positional Therapy Devices

 Can't stay on your side?
-There are devices designed to train you to stay off your back:
+There are a few approaches, ranging from low-tech to expensive:

-- Tennis ball technique: Sew or tape a tennis ball to the back of your sleep shirt—the discomfort prevents back sleeping
+- Tennis ball technique: Tape or sew a tennis ball to the back of your sleep shirt.
+Crude, cheap, and surprisingly effective—the discomfort makes you roll back over without fully waking up

-- Positional pillows: Wedge or body pillows that make rolling onto your back difficult
+- Positional pillows: Body pillows or wedge pillows that physically block you from ending up on your back

 04 Acid Reflux (GERD)